aleshaleksey/fansys23/08-spell-list.md

 - The secret path MUST be between two areas in the same realm, or between adjacent realms (eg, one can trace a path between the material realm and a shallow layer of the spirit realm, or a shallow and intermediate layer of the spirit realm, but not between material realm and intermediate or deep layer of the spirit realm).
 - The spell ends if the target attempts to travel via "cosmic speed", or through other supernatural means such as ["Fairy Shelter"](#fairy-shelter), ["Aqueous Step"](#aqueous-step), ["Flame Stride"](#flame-stride), ["Fairy Feast"](#fairy-feast), ["Portal"](#portal), although it does function with ["Otherworld Step"](#otherworld-step) and ["Fairy Ball/Masquerade"](#fairy-ballmasquerade).

-**Upcast**: For every extra MP dice above 2 spent, the spell lasts for an extra 12 minutes.
+**Upcast**: For every extra MP die above 2 spent, the spell lasts for an extra 12 minutes.

 **Global**: